Hidden World (album)

-Hidden World is the debut album by hardcore punk band Fucked Up.
+Hidden World is the debut studio album by Canadian hardcore punk band Fucked Up.
 It was released on double vinyl by Deranged Records and on CD by Jade Tree.
 It is the band's first long-play record.
 Hidden World was picked as #1 punk album of the year by Canadian magazine Exclaim! and was also nominated for the 2007 PLUG Independent Music Awards Punk Album of the Year.